hunter-teacher-cert/unit_plan-moste/README.md

 -----

 ### General Overview
 This unit will introduce students to different types of models used in data science.
-The unit will cover both regression and classification techniques such as linear regression, k-nearest neighbors, decision trees, and random forests.
+The unit will cover both regression and classification techniques such as linear regression and k-nearest neighbors.

 ---